Last Updated on: September 18, 2023 by Crystal Uys

 It wasn’t that long ago when the concept of sharing your workplace with an animal was entirely unheard of.
 The workplace was for just that—work.
 Thankfully, the modern workplace is ever-changing and much less rigid than it used to be in generations past.
 As a result, it’s becoming increasingly popular in our modern world for employees to bring their pets to work.
 And you might be surprised to learn that 94% of people support having pets in the workplace.1

 While it’s primarily dogs that tag along with their humans to work, some workplaces allow cats and other pets, too.
 What possible benefits could there be to bringing animals into a work environment, though?
-As it turns out, lots!
+As it turns out, having cats in the work environment can have multiple benefits!
 Keep reading to discover how sharing your office with cats can lower your stress levels and make you a better employee.

 Are Office Pets Really a “Thing”?